alotofdavid/beem/docs/commands.md

   on Freenode.
 If you only play on one WebTiles account, it's not necessary to set your nick with beem, since it will use your current account name for queries automatically.

+- `!beem player-only [on|off]`

+  If spectators are spamming too many DCSS bot commands in your game's chat, type `!beem player-only on` to have it only respond to you for these queries.
+  You can toggle this setting on and off as much as you want.
+Note that beem will still respond to anyone for the `!beem` control commands.